 Provide target voltage and current measurement capabilities

 If target power is required, each target board may vary where the power is sourced from, externally or internally, and how it is channeled to the target: through the debug header or to a separate connector to the board.
 Power that is passed through and managed by the Cyclone goes through power relays so it can be power cycled.
 This is extremely useful because it also allows the power to be off during setup and automatically powered on by the Cyclone for programming.
 For some devices, the process of entering debug mode requires that the device be powered down and powered back up.
 Power can also be left in a desired power state, either on or off.

-There are two different places Power Management is configured and they should be matched: first, by jumper on the Cyclone, and second, in the setup of the programming image.
+There are two different places Power Management is configured and they should be matched: first, by the jumpers on the Cyclone, and second, in the setup of the programming image.
 The Cyclone jumpers are the most important because they are the physical connection to the target.
 The Cyclone has an easy access panel that reveals debug header connections for a variety of different architectures, and a 2x4 jumper block for configuring power management of the target.
 This set of 4 jumpers can be used to set 5 different power management schemes for the target:

 Target is powered independently

 Power provided externally (center +) and managed by Cyclone, power out to debug ribbon cable

 Power provided externally (center +) and managed by Cyclone, power out to 2.5 mm output jack (center +)

 Power provided by Cyclone, power out to debug ribbon cable